 How much can I borrow to buy a dental practice?

-An independent commercial broker such as FTA Finance will undertake a financial pre-assessment for you so you know how much you can afford to borrow before you even start to arrange viewings or make any decisions about the practice you’d like to buy.
+An independent commercial broker such as FTA Finance will undertake an Affordability Assessment for you so you know how much you can afford to borrow before you even start to arrange viewings or make any decisions about the practice you’d like to buy.

 How do I set up a squat practice?

 Setting up a squat is a viable way to get into practice ownership but does require a very different approach from buying an existing dental practice.
 You need to create a plan of what your dental practice will become and with this a financial forecast so you can be comfortable with the necessary investment required.
 If you feel that setting up a squat dental practice is a route to explore then we can help you so please get in touch on 0330 088 1156.

 How do I place an offer for a dental practice?

 It’s a really exciting time when you’re ready to place an offer on a dental practice that you love, so it’s vital you follow the right steps so you don’t miss out.
 Make sure that all offers are placed directly with our Client Manager team and that you do not speak directly to the seller.
 Also, remember, you can only place an offer once you have viewed a practice and along with your offer, you need to make sure that you have proof of funds, any terms and conditions and your dental specialist solicitors details ready to give to the Client Manager team – these are all essential if you want to proceed with a practice purchase.

 A sealed bid (sometime referred to as an ‘offer deadline’) is a closed bidding process where you have a one-time opportunity to put in your best, and final offer for a dental practice.
 It’s your chance to put in a competitive offer for what you feel is worth paying for the practice.
 Once the deadline has passed, all offers placed are put forward to the seller who will then decide which offer they would like to accept.
 As it is a closed process, we do not share details of offers with anyone else other than the seller.

 How will I know if my offer has been accepted?